Creating Restricted Scope Component Templates in Compose

 internal object RowScopeInstance : RowScope

-We can refer to this pattern and create something like this.
+We can follow this pattern and create something similar.

 interface TitleScope {